 A. STATEMENT OF PURPOSE

+The Graduate Council serves as the executive committee of the graduate faculty.
+To provide faculty and student input to policy decisions, the Graduate Council represents the Graduate Faculty, serves in an advisory capacity to the Dean of the Graduate College, approves new graduate programs and appointments to the graduate faculty, and establishes educational policies that govern graduate education throughout the College.
+The council is also responsible for developing and reviewing policies related to postdoctoral research and teaching associates.
 The Graduate Council provides a mechanism for interaction among graduate students, postdoctoral associates, graduate faculty members, and the administration of the Graduate College on questions of policy which concern the direction and process of graduate education at Iowa State University.
 B. MEMBERSHIP

-The Graduate Council is a representative body which consists of fifteen elected members of the Graduate Faculty, four elected graduate student members, and two elected postdoctoral members.
+The Graduate Council is a representative body which consists of fifteen elected members of the Graduate Faculty, four elected non-voting graduate student representatives, and two elected non-voting postdoctoral representatives.
 Procedures for the election and appointment of members are found in Section E.

 C. DUTIES OF THE COUNCIL

-1 To serve as the executive committee of the graduate faculty.
+1 To serve as the governance committee of the graduate faculty.

 2 To initiate and implement new Graduate School policies, to revise existing policies, and to act upon any questions affecting those policies.